 Our Beliefs | Come Join the Conversation

-First of all, we believe that church should be safe space for all to explore spirituality and experience community, and so written on the back of our bulletins on Sunday mornings you will find the following:
+We believe that church should be safe space for all to explore spirituality and experience community.

 Knox-Metropolitan United Church does not hold any one set of doctrines as requirement for membership, instead we invite each person into an on-going conversation of faith.
 Our readings of the Christian Tradition tend to include a strong call to action in areas of liberation and justice, a radical openness to other faiths, and embodied spirituality, and a willingness to name the problematic elements in our own Tradition and history – worth naming particularly is repudiating the Doctrine of Discovery, lamenting our participation in the Residential School System, and heeding the Call to Action of the Truth and Reconciliation Commission.

 Read the United Church of Canada’s Apologies for our involvement in Residential School and systems of colonialism which we seek to embody anew all the time.

 As part of the United Church of Canada, we are proud to belong to a tradition that has, since 1936, recognized the valuable contribution of women in ministry through ordination, and resisted the subjugation of their voices (this is of course on-going work).
 While our current minister is male, we seek to honour and include voices of women as guest preachers and through other important positions of leadership within the church.